 Thousands of gently used books are donated to Write to Read from private collections, book sales, estate sales, etc.

-The Team has completed 13 libraries, and there are approximately 13 to be completed in the future.
+The Team has completed 20 libraries, and more will be completed in the future after the current COVID-19 pandemic ends.
 We are always preparing the donated books for the next library.

 Our goal is to encourage everyone, no matter what age, to learn to read.
 We are dedicated to the Write to Read First Nation Literacy Project.